ConPaaS-team/conpaas/docs/installation.rst

 Security Group
 --------------
-As in the case of Amazon Web Services deployments, OpenStack deployments use security groups to limit the the network connections allowed to an instance.
+As in the case of Amazon Web Services deployments, OpenStack deployments use security groups to limit the network connections allowed to an instance.
 The list of ports that should be opened for every instance is the same as in the case of Amazon Web Services and can be consulted here: :ref:`security-group-ec2`.